mitchellh/terraform-provider-multispace/README.md

   * Option per resource to wait for a manual plan confirmation.
 This makes this safer to run.

-  * Automatic run retries.
-Some Terraform runs are expected to be flaky depending on what provider is used.
-Let's automatically retry.

 ## Developing the Provider